Header Logo Recover

 En español »

-General Safety Tips: Use Caution!
+General Safety Tips: USE CAUTION!

 • Be aware of slip, trip, fall, and puncture hazards.

 It is important to understand the risk to your health and safety even after the fire is out.
 The soot and dirty water left behind could make you ill.
+Do not eat, drink, or breathe in anything that has been near the flames, smoke, soot, or water used to put the fire out.

 Safety